otrazhenia/ClickHouse/docs/en/operations/settings/settings.md

 ## background_move_pool_size {#background_move_pool_size}

-Sets the number of threads performing background moves of data parts for [MergeTree engine](../../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-multiple-volumes) tables.
+Sets the number of threads performing background moves of data parts for [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-multiple-volumes)-engine tables.
 This setting is applied at ClickHouse server start and can’t be changed in a user session.

 Possible values: